UCLALibrary/LBS/README.md

 ## Docker

-These are preliminary instructions, creating a single image only.
-External database support will be added later.
+This is the preferred way to run the project for development.
-This assumes you've already set up the project as above, so that the local sqlite database has been populated.
+* Code is automatically mounted in the django container, so local changes are reflected in the running system.

-Code is automatically mounted in the django container, so local changes are reflected in the running system.
+* Data is stored in postgres and persisted to a local volume.

 1. (Re)build using docker-compose
 ```